It's going to cost four figures

 Bottom line I'm neither a burger flipper, nor do I work at cost.
 For me, this is a business, not a charity.
 So yes, my bill includes profit.
 If it doesn't pay, I'm not interested in doing it.

 That being said, I do not charge by the hour for software development.
 Period.
 Hourly billing only works when the required time is easy to pre-estimate, track and review by all involved parties, e.g. when consulting on the phone.
-But it is the completely wrong model for doing any kind of software development.
+But it is the completely wrong model for doing any kind of doing creative work like software development.
 Here, other considerations come into play that go way beyond the “mere” 100 lines of code, I may eventually end up writing.
 Hence, my four figures “quote” has nothing to do, whatsoever, with the actual time that goes into typing them.

 I’m an engineer, not a psychic

-I have been doing this for a while now and I never ever came across a single client, who even remotely understood what exactly he wanted (even when having a technical background).
+I have been doing this for quite a while now and I never ever came across a single client, who even remotely understood what exactly he wanted (even when having a technical background).
 Sure, they all had a rough idea of the problem they wanted solved, but the steps to getting there were a total mystery.

 My work always starts with figuring out the interface(s) between my code (to be) and the client’s system, as well as explaining to him what can and can’t be done.
 That process typically takes days of written correspondence.
 All of it is scaffolding.
 None of it will show in the final product, but it is preliminary work that must be done before any of the actual work can happen.

 When a client contacts me for the first time, I have no idea of his prior knowledge and therefore no way of telling how much scaffolding will be needed.
 Experience taught me, though, to never ever make any estimates based on the initial mail.
 No matter how crystal clear and straight forward it may seem.
 The premise is that the client doesn’t know what he is doing.
 So, he is going to flip flop around.
-He will come up with last minute “minor” change requests.
+He will come up with some last minute “minor” change requests.
 He will ask an unexpected comprehension question, undoing everything after it was already tied up.
 In other words: clients tend to unwittingly turn laid out plans into piles of smoldering ashes in an instant, while being totally oblivious to the fact that this drives cost on my end.

 Under such circumstances, charging by the hour for software development is futile.
 When freelancing, my price calculation always contains an error margin, large enough to cover for doing the preliminary work at least twice over.
 This is non-negotiable and it is also non-refundable.